This blog post is a part of the “Start Your Own Blog” series.

 The answer for a newbie blogger is a definitive NO. Shared hosting plans are capable of handling up to tens of thousands of visits per month without any issue.
 A new blog will certainly not be exceeding such user volumes.
 So shared hosting is more than enough for a brand new blog.
 Dedicated hosting plans start at about $79.99 per month.
 Therefore it is quite an unwanted expense to buy a dedicated hosting plan for a newbie blogger.

 Once we have decided to buy a hosting plan the next confusion is the selection of the hosting provider.
-There are many popular providers like BlueHost, SiteGround, and InMotion that provides hosting services at fairly low prices.
+There are many popular providers like BlueHost, SiteGround, and InMotion that provide hosting services at fairly low prices.
+Go through our guide to get a detailed understanding of the top shared WordPress hosting providers.

 How to select our hosting provider?